 - Python basics, machine learning fundamentals, and GitHub (enough to collaborate).
 If you need to get up to speed, please complete the relevant self-paced workshop(s) prior to kickoff: Intro Python, Collaborating with GitHub Desktop, and/or Intro to Machine Learning.

 Find teammates: The most important thing isn’t your experience level — it’s picking a challenge in your zone of capability and finding teammates who share your pace, interests, and learning goals.
-For the best Marathon experience, try to form a team before registration opens in August.
+For the best Marathon experience, try to form a team (max of 5) before registration opens in August.
 The more cohesive your team, the more you can accomplish during the Marathon.
+The Data Science Hub Slack is a good place to introduce yourself and find teammates over the spring and summer.
+Once joined, check out the #welcome channel and the #ml-community channels to get plugged into our community virtually.
+You may also choose to attend ML+X events throughout the semester to meet others in the community.

 Your support empowers Madison’s ML/AI community to tackle real‑world challenges, share hard‑won knowledge, and help one another succeed.
 We couldn’t do it without you.